Charity AuctionBest Practices.

 • Add a story line (who it helps and why it matters)

-Write better item titles (copy/paste formula)
+Write better item titles (copy and paste formula)

 [Outcome] + [Premium detail] + [Time/Quantity]